285sopes2usac/USAX/docs/building.md

-its unit tests for each configuration, and finally, there's (in the same directory) the `test_all_other_builds` script which *runs* all the tests (except the interactive ones) for each configuration. **Note**: these scripts expect a variety of additional packages to be installed both on the host machine and in Tilck's toolchain.
+its unit tests for each configuration, and finally, there's (in the same directory) the `test_all_other_builds` script which *runs* all the tests (except the interactive ones) for each configuration. **Note**: these scripts expect a variety of additional packages to be installed both on the host machine and in usax's toolchain.
 Before running them for the first time, check (following the sections above) that the whole project can build with the system's compiler (GCC) and that the kernel and the unit tests can build with Clang as well because both of those build